fundacionctic/connector-building-blocks/docs/index.md

 This example demonstrates the **Consumer Pull** type of data transfer as defined in the [Transfer Data Plane](https://github.com/eclipse-edc/Connector/tree/v0.5.1/extensions/control-plane/transfer/transfer-data-plane) extension.

-In this case, the consumer _pulls_ data from the provider by sending HTTP requests to the provider’s data plane public API.
+In this case, the consumer _pulls_ data from the provider by sending HTTP requests to the provider's data plane public API.
 The provider proxies these requests to the Mock HTTP API.
 A single access token can be reused to send multiple requests to the same HTTP endpoint with different body contents and query arguments.

 The diagram below presents an overview of this data transfer process as implemented in this example: